Because this itinerary is dependent on a number of appointments and special arrangements, the order and even the content of the tour may vary.

 Fly at c.
 11.00am from London Heathrow to Berlin (British Airways).
 Travel by coach to central Berlin via the Felleshus, or pan-Nordic building.
 The complex houses five embassies, each of which were designed quite distinctively by architects of the respective countries.
 The houses are arranged according to their location on the map.
 Even the North and Baltic Seas are represented by three water basins between the buildings.
 Drive to Hans Scharoun’s original and organic Philharmonie (concert hall) for a guided tour.
 Continue to the hotel, passing the Mediaspree, established to house the media industries along the banks of the River Spree.
 The devastated 19th- and early 20th-century industrial landscape has been reborn, with striking contemporary additions, including a hotel, its dramatic arm cantilevered over the water.

 Post-War and post-Wall Berlin has been all about melding old with new.
 The art scene in Berlin began its renaissance in the mid-90s with a migration to the Scheunenviertel (Barn Quarter) in the old East, now home to a multitude of high-fashion galleries, bars, and cafés.
 Elsewhere, antique and modern sit easily side by side.
 Berlin’s renewal has involved some of the greatest names in post-War architecture.
-We visit David Chipperfield’s Neues Museum, a mediation on damage, with fragments of fresco, carving and old brick work exposed alongside new construction; the Jakob-and-Wilhelm Grimm university library, the great, glass-roofed reading room, a dramatic, porous space; Harris + Kurrle’s cuboid Archaeological Centre citing Egyptian temple architecture at the National Museum of Berlin’s cluster of archaeological museums.
+We visit David Chipperfield’s James Simon Gallery, designed as the entrance to the Museum Island, and the Neues Museum, a mediation on damage, with fragments of fresco, carving and old brick work exposed alongside new construction; Harris + Kurrle’s cuboid Archaeological Centre citing Egyptian temple architecture at the National Museum of Berlin’s cluster of archaeological museums.
 After lunch, drive out to Foster’s library at the Free University, inspired by the human brain.
 The Catholic parish church of St Canisius is based on strictly geometrical patterns enlivened through light.

 Memory: Germany has engaged with its troubled history with as much energy as its dynamic present.
 The Topography of Terror sits on a site that once housed the SS and Gestapo headquarters.
 Here, the brief was to commemorate and educate.
 Later political scars are addressed in Bernauer Strasse (the street along which the Wall ran) where the Berlin Wall Memorial, by Stuttgart architects Kohlhoff & Kohlhoff, uses two six-meter-high corroded steel walls as symbols of the ‘Iron Curtain’.
 The Chapel of Reconciliation, replacing a 19th-century church cleansed from the former ‘death strip’, provides an ethereal monument in pressed clay and wooden rods (by Berlin architects Peter Sassenroth and Rudolf Reitermann and Austrian clay artist Martin Rauch).